TransparentSelf/transparentself.github.io/_posts/2021-10-17-what-about-the-portfolio.md

 - Data Analytics
 - Understanding current Trends

+## So what?

 In the following 5 short and crisp posts I will detail my connection through those areas of expertise...

+You can ran through these using buttons below.
+Or you can hit the links above in